Andrew Vaughn Preview, Player Props: White Sox vs. Diamondbacks

 Andrew Vaughn At The Plate

-- Vaughn has an RBI in 53 of 145 games this season, with multiple RBI in 18 of them.
-He has also driven home three or more of his team's runs in six contests.
+- Vaughn has had at least one RBI in 36.3% of his games this season (53 of 146), with more than one RBI 18 times (12.3%).
+He has also been responsible for three or more of his team's runs in six contests.

-- In 38.6% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (4.8%).
+- He has scored in 57 games this season (39.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.